iriusrisk/OpenThreatModel/CONTRIBUTING.md

 Thanks for taking the time to contribute.
 It's early days yet, so expect big things and lots of iteration.

 OTM is an open source format for defining threat modeling in a platform independent way, intended to be a future open standard for threat modeling definition.
-Thus, collaborators are welcomed to extend or improve its definition.
+Thus, collaborators are welcome to extend or improve its definition.
 Initially thought as an internal [IriusRisk](https://iriusrisk.com) - [Startleft](https://github.com/iriusrisk/startleft) data exchange format about threat models, it was rethought and planned as a future generic threat model data exchange standard.
-Due to that, it's also focused on collaboration, especially suitable to continuous community revision of the standard.
+Due to that, it's also focused on collaboration, especially suitable for continuous community revision of the standard.

 ## Getting started
-All needed information related with the project can be found on its [documentation page](https://github.com/iriusrisk/OpenThreatModel).
+All needed information related to the project can be found on its [documentation page](https://github.com/iriusrisk/OpenThreatModel).

 ### Submit changes
-For best integration and collaboration between contributors, the [GitHub guide for contributing to projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) will be used.
+For the best integration and collaboration between contributors, the [GitHub guide for contributing to projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) will be used.
 The summarized steps would be:

 1. [Fork the OTM repository](https://github.com/iriusrisk/OpenThreatModel/fork).